LHBank/WMarjoribanksPhotography/README.md

 # Credits

 ## Code

 * **Hover** effect on 'Choose Art' button on homepage, found at: https://www.developerdrive.com/8-simple-css-hover-effects/

 ## Content
 ## Media
+#### YouTube Links Used as Reference Guide:
+* [Click here for the link](https://www.youtube.com/watch?v=qmPmwdshCMw) used for further practical explanation of Bootstrap Grid - supplied by my mentor.
 ## Acknowledgements
+Many thanks to my mentor, Felipe Souza Alarcon, for being able to assist me at a moments notice, when I was encountering difficulty with various aspects of the project and for ensuring I make the most of the tools available to me.